PoEMS Syndrome

 Frequently Asked Questions (FAQs)

-What is the primary characteristic of POEMS syndrome?
+What are the common symptoms of POEMS syndrome?

 Is POEMS syndrome a type of cancer?

-It is associated with an underlying plasma cell disorder.
+POEMS syndrome is associated with an underlying plasma cell disorder, which can be considered a low-grade malignancy.

 How is POEMS syndrome diagnosed?